 James Harden has triple-double, short-handed Nets top Pacers

+Brooklyn Nets coach Steve Nash insists he will never take for granted how James Harden can take control of a game.

-James Harden had 40 points, 15 assists and 10 rebounds for his 11th triple-double of the season, leading the Brooklyn Nets to a 124-115 victory over the Indiana Pacers on Wednesday night.
+Harden did that with 40 points, 15 assists and 10 rebounds for his 11th triple-double of the season, leading Brooklyn to a 124-115 victory over the Indiana Pacers on Wednesday night.

+The All-Star guard often demanded double teams in the final quarter, yet still delivered with 14 points, six rebounds and four assists.
+The Nets outscored the Pacers 35-24 in the fourth.

+“It's a remarkable performance,” Nash said.
+"He made some huge plays down the stretch. ...
+All the other guys played their part, but James was the main guy, as we've come to expect.”

 The Nets were without fellow All-Stars Kyrie Irving (groin) and Kevin Durant (hamstring) and newcomer Blake Griffin (knee).